The Pacific War Online Encyclopedia

 WIth the opening of the Ledo Road and the collapse of U-Go, the British finally felt in a position to mount a conventional counteroffensive into Burma.
 This largely eliminated the need for special forces supplied by air, particularly since the air transport was now needed to support the regular forces.
 As a result, the Chindits were disbanded.

 Wingate's "stronghold" doctrine was heavily criticized after the war.
 However, something like it was tried again by the French in Indochina in 1954 at Dien Bien Phu.

 The result was a crushing defeat for the French.
 On the other hand, the

-battle of Khe Sanh in Vietnam in 1968 used similar tactics but was more
+Americans at the battle of Khe Sanh in Vietnam in 1968 used similar tactics but were more

 successful, though victory was achieved only through massive use of

 superior firepower in the form of air and artillery support.
 The terrain at Khe Sanh was also more favorable for the American defenders.

 Royle (2002; accessed 2010-12-21)